a series of creative experiments

 ︎

 PORTALS IS AN ONGOING PROJECT OF VIRTUAL CARE LAB.
 THROUGH EACH DOOR, WE EXPLORE ALTERNATIVE FORMATS OF REMOTE PRESENCE, ARCHIVING, AND MEMORY-MAKING.
-WE HOST OCCASIONAL GATHERINGS AND ACTIVITIES HERE AS WELL.
+WE’VE HOSTED OCCASIONAL GATHERINGS AND ACTIVITIES HERE AS WELL.

 CONTRIBUTE YOUR OWN DOOR!
 WE TAKE IDEAS AT VIRTUALCARELAB [AT] GMAIL.COM